dotnet/fsharp/docs/reusing-typecheck-results.md

 --------------------------------------------------------------------------------------------------------
 ```

 The phases taking the longest are marked in the right.
-Those are assembly import, type check, optimization and IL writing.
+Those are assembly import, type check, optimizations and IL writing.
+Optimizations are not relevant in the dev loop with run/debug/test cycles so we won't take those into account.

 ## Implementation plan